 The main attraction in Scilla is the beach front.
 The town is situated on the coast of Calabria between the slopes of the mountain Aspromonte and the Tyrrhenian Sea.
 The town is just north of Reggio Calabria and its waters are not cooled down in summer by the strait draughts, so there are plenty of tourists that visit the town during the summer months.
-This part of the town has plenty of restaurants, cafes, bars and hotels.
-The Fuochi di Mezzanotte, or the midnight fireworks, take place on August 16th at this beach during the festival of Saint Roch who is the patron saint of the town.
-Several people from Calabria and Sicily visit the town to attend the festival.
+This part of town has plenty of restaurants, cafes, bars and hotels.
+The Fuochi di Mezzanotte, or midnight fireworks, take place on August 16th at this beach, during the festival of San Rocco, who is the patron saint of the town.
+Several people from Calabria and Sicily visit Scilla to attend the festival.

 Chinalea in Scilla is the district which is least visited by tourists, but is also the most interesting.
 This tiny fishermen village is where the real Scilla can be experienced.
-Plenty of local fishermen live in this part of the town and the area is characterized by narrow streets that are lined with small charming houses.
+Plenty of local fishermen live in this part of the town, and the area is characterized by narrow streets lined with small, charming houses.
 At any time of the day, fishermen can be seen sitting outside mending their nets or chatting with each other.

-Scaro Allaggio is another place in Scilla where visitors can see local fishermen mending their boats.
-This is the part of the town where the local fishermen anchor their small boats and at sunset the view from Scaro Allaggio is really beautiful.
+Scaro Allaggio is another place in Scilla where visitors can see local fishermen mending their boats, as this is the part of town where they anchor them.
+At sunset the view from Scaro Allaggio is really beautiful.